 - Dragon Dictate for Mac v4 (Amazon.com, Amazon.co.uk) – this version of Dragon may still work with your Mac (especially on OS X Yosemite) and v4 is now significantly cheaper than versions 5 & 6.
 Be aware, however, there are unlikely to be any further updates to this software.

-- Parallels Desktop 12 for Mac (Amazon.com, Amazon.co.uk) – I firmly believe the best way to dictate on your Mac is to use the PC version of Dragon.
+- Parallels Desktop for Mac – v13 (Amazon.com, Amazon.co.uk) & v12 (Amazon.com, Amazon.co.uk) – I firmly believe the best way to dictate on your Mac is to use the PC version of Dragon.
 While there are other virtualisation solutions for running Windows on your Mac, I have found Parallels Desktop to be the simplest and most elegant solution.
+Version 12 is fine for Sierra and below; for High Sierra, use the latest v13.

 - Blue Snowball iCE (Amazon.com, Amazon.co.uk) – again, very high quality USB desktop microphone that is much cheaper than the Yeti.
 Only has a cardioid pickup pattern, but this is all you will need for Dragon.